godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 You can also poll the current state of an action.
 :ref:`XRController3D <class_xrcontroller3d>` for instance has an ``is_button_pressed`` method.

-Actions can be used for both input and output.
-Each action has a type that defines the type of input or output it can operate on.
+Actions can be used for both input and output and each action has a type that defines its behavior.

-* The type ``Bool`` is used for discrete input like buttons.
+* The ``Bool`` type is used for discrete input like buttons.
-* The type ``Float`` is used for analogue inputs like triggers.
+* The ``Float`` type is used for analogue input like triggers.

 These two are special as they are the only ones that are interchangeable.
 OpenXR will handle conversions between ``Bool`` and ``Float`` inputs and actions.